patrickbwarren/inkscape-survex-export/README.md

 include:

 * producing a plausible length estimate for a drawn-up survey;
+* georeferencing an image of a drawn-up survey;
 * generating a skeleton from an existing drawn-up survey, to hang data off in a resurvey project;
 * giving 'armchair cavers' something useful to do.